awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-termination.md

    Note that terminating the instance closest to the next billing hour helps you maximize the use of your instances that have an hourly charge\.
 Alternatively, if your Auto Scaling group uses Amazon Linux or Ubuntu, your EC2 usage is billed in one\-second increments\.
 For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/)\.

-**Example**
-Consider an Auto Scaling group that uses a launch configuration\.
-It has one instance type, two Availability Zones, a desired capacity of two instances, and scaling policies that increase and decrease the number of instances by one when certain thresholds are met\.
-The two instances in this group are distributed as follows\.

-![\[A basic Auto Scaling group.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/termination-policy-default-diagram.png)

-When the threshold for the scale\-out policy is met, the policy takes effect and the Auto Scaling group launches a new instance\.
-The Auto Scaling group now has three instances, distributed as follows\.

-![\[An Auto Scaling group after a scaling action occurs.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/termination-policy-default-2-diagram.png)

-When the threshold for the scale\-in policy is met, the policy takes effect and the Auto Scaling group terminates one of the instances\.
-If you did not assign a specific termination policy to the group, it uses the default termination policy\.
-It selects the Availability Zone with two instances, and terminates the instance launched from the oldest launch configuration\.
-If the instances were launched from the same launch configuration, the Auto Scaling group selects the instance that is closest to the next billing hour and terminates it\.

 ## Customizing the Termination Policy<a name="custom-termination-policy"></a>

-You have the option of replacing the default policy with a customized one to support common use cases like keeping instances that have the current version of your application\.
+You have the option of replacing the default policy with a customized one to support common use cases like keeping instances that have the desired version of your application\.

 When you customize the termination policy, if one Availability Zone has more instances than the other Availability Zones that are used by the group, your termination policy is applied to the instances from the imbalanced Availability Zone\.
 If the Availability Zones used by the group are balanced, the termination policy is applied across all of the Availability Zones for the group\.

-Amazon EC2 Auto Scaling supports the following custom termination policies:
+Amazon EC2 Auto Scaling supports the following termination policies:
-+ `OldestInstance`\.
-Terminate the oldest instance in the group\.
-This option is useful when you're upgrading the instances in the Auto Scaling group to a new EC2 instance type\.
-You can gradually replace instances of the old type with instances of the new type\.
-+ `NewestInstance`\.
-Terminate the newest instance in the group\.
-This policy is useful when you're testing a new launch configuration but don't want to keep it in production\.
-+ `OldestLaunchConfiguration`\.
-Terminate instances that have the oldest launch configuration\.
-This policy is useful when you're updating a group and phasing out the instances from a previous configuration\.
-+ `ClosestToNextInstanceHour`\.
-Terminate instances that are closest to the next billing hour\.
-This policy helps you maximize the use of your instances that have an hourly charge\.
 + `Default`\.
 Terminate instances according to the default termination policy\.
-This policy is useful when you have more than one scaling policy for the group\.
-+ `OldestLaunchTemplate`\.
-Terminate instances that have the oldest launch template\.
-With this policy, instances that use the noncurrent launch template are terminated first, followed by instances that use the oldest version of the current launch template\.
-This policy is useful when you're updating a group and phasing out the instances from a previous configuration\.
+This policy is useful when you want your Spot allocation strategy evaluated before any other policy, so that every time your Spot instances are terminated or replaced, you continue to make use of Spot Instances in the optimal pools\.
+It is also useful, for example, when you want to move off launch configurations and start using launch templates\.
 + `AllocationStrategy`\.
 Terminate instances in the Auto Scaling group to align the remaining instances to the allocation strategy for the type of instance that is terminating \(either a Spot Instance or an On\-Demand Instance\)\.
 This policy is useful when your preferred instance types have changed\.
 If the Spot allocation strategy is `lowest-price`, you can gradually rebalance the distribution of Spot Instances across your N lowest priced Spot pools\.
 If the Spot allocation strategy is `capacity-optimized`, you can gradually rebalance the distribution of Spot Instances across Spot pools where there is more available Spot capacity\.
 You can also gradually replace On\-Demand Instances of a lower priority type with On\-Demand Instances of a higher priority type\.
++ `OldestLaunchTemplate`\.
+Terminate instances that have the oldest launch template\.
+With this policy, instances that use the noncurrent launch template are terminated first, followed by instances that use the oldest version of the current launch template\.
+This policy is useful when you're updating a group and phasing out the instances from a previous configuration\.
++ `OldestLaunchConfiguration`\.
+Terminate instances that have the oldest launch configuration\.
+This policy is useful when you're updating a group and phasing out the instances from a previous configuration\.
++ `ClosestToNextInstanceHour`\.
+Terminate instances that are closest to the next billing hour\.
+This policy helps you maximize the use of your instances that have an hourly charge\.
++ `NewestInstance`\.
+Terminate the newest instance in the group\.
+This policy is useful when you're testing a new launch configuration but don't want to keep it in production\.
++ `OldestInstance`\.
+Terminate the oldest instance in the group\.
+This option is useful when you're upgrading the instances in the Auto Scaling group to a new EC2 instance type\.
+You can gradually replace instances of the old type with instances of the new type\.
+**Note**
+Amazon EC2 Auto Scaling always balances instances across Availability Zones first, regardless of which termination policy is used\.
+As a result, you might encounter situations in which some newer instances are terminated before older instances when there is a more recently added Availability Zone, or when one Availability Zone has more instances than the other Availability Zones that are used by the group,\.

 **To customize a termination policy \(console\)**